jdreaver/rust-os/README.md

   - Segfault a user process and kill it instead of panicking and crashing the kernel
     - Be careful about locking the scheduler in the page fault handler.
 It is possible a spin lock was already taken on the scheduler and we'll deadlock (all though that shouldn't happen on the current CPU.
 Hmm)
   - Create a type showing the intended memory mapping of a process and turn that into a page table.
 This should make it easier to reason about the memory map.
-  - Create a kernel task start function called `task_userspace_setup` that is used to set up ELF stuff, page table, (anything else?), and call `jump_to_userspace`
-  - Parse ELF better (maybe in our own `elf` module) so it is clear what bits need loading from file and where they need to be mapped
 - Tests: Add thorough unit test suite we can trigger with shell command.
   - Consider a way to run tests on boot and return the QEMU exit code with the result
 - Networking